kubedb/docs/docs/guides/redis/backup/kubestash/customization/index.md

 ### Passing a target database to the backup process

-KubeStash Redis addon uses the [rd_dumpall](https://www.redisql.org/docs/current/app-rd-dumpall.html) command by default for backups.
-For a single database backup, you need to rewrite the dump command.
-You can do this by setting `backupCmd` to [rd_dump](https://www.redisql.org/docs/current/app-rddump.html) under the `addon.tasks[*].params` section and specifying the database name using the `args` parameter in the same section.
+KubeStash PostgreSQL addon uses the [rd_dumpall](https://www.redisql.org/docs/current/app-rd-dumpall.html) command by default for backups.
+If you want to back up a single database, you’ll need to switch the command to [rd_dump](https://www.redisql.org/docs/current/app-rddump.html).
+You can do this by setting `backupCmd` to `rd_dump` under the `addon.tasks[*].params` section and specifying the database name using the `args` parameter in the same section.

 The below example shows how you can set `rd_dump` and pass target database name during backup.